Miaga-o/DiscreteNotes/Discrete_CH9.typ

 === Double Counting
 - As displayed in the inclusion/exclusion rule for addition, there has to be consideration for overlapping elements.
 - Suppose we are attempting to create a team of five containing at least one man from a pool of five men and seven women.
+Now, using $r$-combinations, how many possible teams following this restriction are there?
   - You might be tempted to choose a subset of one man from the group of five men, and then choose a subset of four people from the remaining eleven people.
 Then, by the multiplication rule:
   $
-    binom(5,1) dot binom(11,4) = 1650 "five person teams"
+    binom(5,1) dot binom(11,4) = 1650 "five person teams with at least one man"
   $
   - The problem with this logic is that the separation of two unordered selection means that teams of the same people may be counted multiple times for each person pulled from the $5$ choose $1$ instead of the $11$ choose $4$.
+  - The correct solution involves identifying the number of teams that contain no men at all.
+  - Because it is a "complement" of the the subset of teams we are looking for, we can just subtract it from the total number of teams to get the answer.
+  - Hence, by the difference rule:
+  $
+    binom(12,5) - binom(7, 5) &= 12! / (5!
+(12-5)!) - 7! / (5!
+(7-5)!) \
+    &= (12 dot 11 dot 10 dot 9 dot 8 dot 7!) / (5!
+7!) - (7 dot 6 dot 5!) / (5!
+2!) "by recursive definition of" !\
+    &= (12 dot 11 dot 10 dot 9 dot 8) / 5! - (7 dot 6) / 2! "by canceling" \
+    &= (12 dot 11 dot 10 dot 9 dot 8) / 120 - (7 dot 6) / 2 "by simplifying !" \
+    &= 11 dot 9 dot 8 - 7 dot 3 \
+    &= 792 - 21 \
+    &= 771 "five person teams with at least one man"
+  $